mitsuba-renderer/drjit/docs/custom.rst

        \approx& \frac{1}{n}\sum_{i=1}^n\frac{1}{\sqrt{1-m\sin^2 \theta_i}}\mathrm{d}\theta\\
    \end{aligned}

 As a side note, please do not compute elliptic integrals that way.
-Enoki includes vastly more efficient implementations in its special function library.
+Dr.Jit includes vastly more efficient implementations in its special function library.
 Nonetheless, we shall stick with this example here.